Public rights of way

-A Public Path Order is a legal order that is required when a council wants to make permanent changes to the rights of way network - e.g. diversions or closures.
+A public path order is a legal order that is required when a council wants to make permanent changes to the rights of way network, for example, diversions or closures.

 A consultation is undertaken with the general public and statutory bodies.

 Any objections or representations to the proposal have to be made in writing within 28 days.
-If objections are not withdrawn and Swindon Borough Council decides to proceed with the matter, the order and objections are submitted to the Secretary of State and may be determined by a local enquiry or written representations.
+If objections are not withdrawn and we decide to proceed with the matter, the order and objections are submitted to the Secretary of State and may be determined by a local enquiry or written representations.

 Notification of making the order

-A Public Notice is placed on-site and advertised in a local newspaper (the Swindon Advertiser), with full details available on this website.
+A public notice is placed on site and advertised in the Swindon Advertiser, with full details available on this website.

 Notification of confirming the order

-The Order is sealed and a second set of Public Notices and information issued as before including the date when the Order will come into operation.
+The order is sealed and a second set of Public Notices and information is issued as before.
+This includes the date when the order will come into operation.